Childhood Asthma: Causes, Symptoms, Treatment and Management

 • Ask if your child or any family members have eczema or allergies

-• Do a physical examination – in particular they will listen to your child’s chest for any wheezing.
-No wheeze does not necessarily mean that your child doesn’t have asthma, though.
+• Do a physical examination – in particular, they will listen to your child’s chest for any wheezing.
+Note that if they do not find a wheeze, it does not necessarily mean that your child does not have asthma.

-Children between 5 and 16 should will be asked by their doctor to do one or more breathing tests:
+Children between 5 and 16 years of age will be asked by their doctor to do one or more breathing tests:

 • Spirometry – your child is asked to blow into a mouthpiece as fast and for as long as they can to measure how well their lungs are working.

-• Bronchodilator reversibility (BDR) – if that first spirometry test suggests that your child is not breathing out very well, your doctor or asthma nurse will give them a one-off dose of bronchodilator medication.
+• Bronchodilator reversibility (BDR) – if that first spirometry test suggests that your child is not exhaling (breathing out) very well, your doctor or asthma nurse will give them a one-off dose of bronchodilator medication.
 Two spirometry tests – one before and one after the medication – will measure for any improvement.
 A positive BDR test confirms an asthma diagnosis.

 • Fractional exhaled nitric oxide (FeNO) – measures the level of inflammation in your child’s airways.

-Don’t worry if your young child doesn’t have the hand-to-breath coordination to do these tests – they can try again every six to 12 months.
+Don’t worry if your young child doesn’t have the hand-to-breath coordination to do these tests – they can try again every six to 12 months.a reviews with your nurse or doctor.
+It is a great opportunity to talk about your symptoms and treatment, and decide whether any changes are needed.

-There are two main types of medicine used to treat asthma in children:
+There are three main types of inhalers used to treat asthma in children: [10]

 • Reliever or rescue (bronchodilator) inhaler – use these occasionally to relieve your child’s symptoms when they happen.
-They are quick-acting within about 3 minutes.
-Reliever inhalers are usually blue.
+They are quick acting, within about three minutes.

 • Preventer (anti-inflammatory) inhaler – use these every day to prevent your child having symptoms.

 Inhalers deliver the medicine as a spray or powder directly to where it is needed – the airways.
 Most children have well-controlled asthma if they use their inhaler(s) correctly.
-Connecting a spacer or nebuliser device to the inhaler can make it easier to use – especially for babies and young children.
+Connecting a spacer to the inhaler (when appropriate) or using a nebulizer device can make it easier to use – especially for babies and young children.

 Depending on how old they are, children with difficult-to-control asthma may also need to take a daily tablet or switch to a different inhaler.

-Further specialist add-on treatments for children with severe asthma include theophylline (smooth muscle relaxant) and steroid tablets.
+Further specialist add-on treatments for children with severe asthma include theophylline (smooth muscle relaxant used in some global locations, ex-US [10], steroid tablets [11], and biological medications.
+[12]

-• If symptoms are mild and occasional your doctor may take a ‘watch and wait’ approach to see if there’s a pattern to their symptoms.
+• If symptoms are mild and occasional, your doctor may take a “watch and wait” approach to see if there is a pattern to their symptoms.
 For example, do they only appear after a cold then go away?

 • Add a reliever inhaler to use if the symptoms occur.

-• If the symptoms persist, prescribe a trial of a daily preventer inhaler then stop.
-If your child’s symptoms return within four weeks, it’s likely they have asthma.
-In this canse, they will be asked to start taking the daily preventer again and use a reliever inhaler as required.
+• If the symptoms persist, prescribe a trial of a daily preventer inhaler, then stop.
+If your child’s symptoms return within four weeks, it is likely they have asthma.
+In this case, they will be asked to start taking the daily preventer again and use a reliever inhaler as required.

-• Add a daily leukotriene receptor antagonist (LTRA) tablet (or syrup) for extra prevention if needed
+• Add a daily LTRA tablet (or syrup) for extra prevention if needed.

 • If symptoms are severe or persist after all the above steps have been taken, they will be referred to a specialist.